 Understanding White Box Testing with a Simple Example

-In my career so far, I have seen the testers to be the most enthusiastic community in the software industry.
+Its almost a decade now, since I’m into Software testing industry.
+And in my career so far, I have noticed the testers to be the most enthusiastic community in the whole of the software industry.

-The reason being, that testers always have something in their scope to learn.
-Be it domain, process or technology, a tester can have a holistic development if they wish to.
+The prime reason behind it is that a tester always has something in their scope to learn.
+Be it a domain, process or a technology, a tester can have a complete development if they wish to.

-But as they say “There is always a dark side”.
-Testers also avoid one type of testing which they feel is very complicated and developer’s piece of cake.
+But as they say “There is always a darker side”.
+Testers also indeed avoid a type of testing which they feel to be very complicated and the developer’s piece of cake.
 Yes, you have guessed it right.
 It’s the “WHITE BOX TESTING”.

-If we go by definition, “White box testing” (also known as clear, glass box or structural testing) is a testing technique which evaluates the code and internal structure of the program.
+If we go by the definition, “White box testing” (also known as clear, glass box or structural testing) is a testing technique which evaluates the code and the internal structure of a program.

-In simple words – In Black box testing, we test the software from a user’s point of view, but in White box, we see and test the actual code.
-In Black box, we do testing without seeing the internal system code, but in White box we do see and test the internal code.
+To put it in simple terms – Under Black box testing, we test the software from a user’s point of view, but in White box, we see and test the actual code.
+In Black box testing, we perform testing without seeing the internal system code, but in White box testing we do see and test the internal code.

-White box testing technique is used by both developers as well as testers.
-It helps them understand which line of code is actually executed and which is not.
-This may indicate that there is either missing logic or a typo, which eventually can lead into some negative consequences.
+White box testing technique is used by both the developers as well as testers.
+It helps them to understand which line of code is actually executed and which is not.
+This may indicate that there is either a missing logic or a typo, which eventually can lead to some negative consequences.

-Step #1 – Understand the functionality of the application through its source code.
-Having said that, it simply means that the tester must be well versed with the programming language and other tools and techniques used to develop the software.
+Step #1 – Understand the functionality of an application through its source code.
+Which means that a tester must be well versed with the programming language and the other tools as well techniques used to develop the software.

 Step #2– Create the tests and execute them.

-When we discuss about testing, “coverage” is the most important factor.
-Here I will explain how to have maximum coverage in the context of White box testing.
+When we discuss the concept of testing, “coverage” is considered to be the most important factor.
+Here I will explain how to have maximum coverage from the context of White box testing.

 Also read => Cause and Effect Graph – Dynamic Test Case Writing Technique For Maximum Coverage

-There are different types and different methods for each white box testing type.
-See below image. (click on image to enlarge)
+There are several types and different methods for each white box testing type.
+See the below image for your reference.

 Today, we are going to focus mainly on the execution testing types of ‘Unit testing white box technique’.

-The three main White box testing Techniques are:
+The 3 main White Box Testing Techniques are:

 - Statement Coverage